 There are many beneficial uses of honey.

-• For seasonal allergies, 1-2 teaspoons of locally sourced honey taken daily may shorten allergic reactions or help with alleviating allergic reactions altogether.
+• For seasonal allergies, 1-2 teaspoons of locally sourced honey taken daily may shorten allergic reactions or help alleviate allergic reactions altogether.

-• Honey mask is a natural cosmetic that contains small amounts of gluconic acid and other alpha-hydroxy acids — which gently remove dead skin cells, moisturize, and brighten the complexion.
+• Honey masks are a natural cosmetic that contains small amounts of gluconic acid and other alpha-hydroxy acids.
+These acids gently remove dead skin cells, moisturize, and brighten complexion.

 Raw Honey Benefits